justint42/Employee-Database-Analysis/README.md

 What would happen to a company if they didn't look ahead and prepare for this many vacancies?
 It probably woudn't be pretty.
 My task is to perform employee research.

-The purpose of this analysis is to answer the following questions: Who will be retiring in the nedxt few years, and how many positions will Pewlett Hackard need to fill?
+The purpose of this analysis is to answer the following questions: Who will be retiring in the next few years, and how many positions will Pewlett Hackard need to fill?
 This analysis will help future-proof Pewlett-Hackard by generating a list of all employees eligible for the package retirement.

 ## Results